w3c/trace-context/spec/AMQP/21-AMQP_FORMAT_RATIONALE.md

 Maps in AMQP preserving the order so there is no conflict with the semantics of the field.

+## Why use both - application and message properties

+Trace context is defined in an app in a context that mostly operates with the application-properties collection.
+So ideally trace context should be set and carried as part of application-properties collection.
+However, application-properties are immutable so there should be a fallback mechanism to use message-annotations if tracing must be implemented by one of message brokers.

 ## Prefix of the field names

 The properties are typically prefixed because they’re generic and might